 morning 7 am Gym

 It is just some text that says the morning schedule of someone.
 Now I am going to organize this data in a structured manner.

 ||at New Town Auditorium

 Now, it becomes ordered and structured.
 When it comes to SEO, structured data is the implementation of some type of markup for the web page.
 And it provides some additional information about that particular page to users.
 This markup helps search engines to better understand the purpose of that page.

 How to implement Structured data?

-For SEO, microdata approach is the most recommended one, but Google improved their JSON-LD in past years and hence JSON-LD took lead over microata.
+For SEO, the microdata approach is the most recommended one, but Google improved their JSON-LD in past years and hence JSON-LD took lead over microdata.
 But Bing does not support JSON-LD.

 How Structured Information Benefit your SEO?

-Rich search results – Which includes enhancement of image and other contents to understand by search engines.
+Rich search results include enhancement of image and other contents to understand by search engines.

-Try to read How web Design Affect SEO? to know more about an organised manner of website.
+Try to read How web Design Affect SEO to know more about the organized manner of the website.